manubete/helping_hands/README.md

 These promises allow organizations to crowdsource their needs effectively and not waste precious resources sorting through unneeded donations and resources.

-Helping Hands promises makes every little piece of help count
+Helping Hands promises make every little piece of help count.